morlandi/editing-django-models-in-the-frontend/docs/source/index.rst

 Sample code
 -----------

-A sample Django project which uses all techniques discussed here is available on Github:
+A sample Django project which uses all the techniques discussed here is available on Github:

 https://github.com/morlandi/editing-django-models-in-the-frontend